 (a) Right Preserved.
 The right of trial by jury is preserved to the parties inviolate.

 (b) Demand.
-On any issue triable of right by a jury, a party may obtain a jury trial as

-follows:

-(1) Non-Medical Malpractice Actions.
-In all actions other than a medical malpractice action, a party may obtain a jury trial by filing and serving a written demand at anytime after the action is commenced, but no later than the date on which the court sets a trial date or 10 days after the date a Joint Report and Proposed Scheduling Order under Rule 16(b) or a joint report under Rule 16.3(b) are filed, whichever occurs first.
+On any issue triable of right by a jury, a party may obtain a jury trial by filing and serving a written demand at anytime after the action is commenced, but no later than the date on which the court sets a trial date or 10 days after the date a Joint Report and Proposed Scheduling Order under Rule 16(b) or a joint report under Rule 16.3(b) is filed, whichever occurs first.
 The demand may not be combined with any other motion or pleading filed with the court.

-(2) Medical Malpractice Actions.
-In a medical malpractice action, no written demand needs to be filed or served.
-The parties may affirmatively waive the right to a jury trial by filing a written stipulation, signed by all parties, at any time after the action is commenced, but no later than 30 days before the trial is scheduled to begin.
-The stipulation may not be combined with any other motion or pleading.

 (c) Specifying Issues.
 In its demand, a party may specify the issues that it wishes to